1. Organisms reproduce and create new individuals of their kind. This is essential for the perpetuation of species.

-2. Information for inheritance of features from parents to next generation is present within chromosomes, in the form of DNA.
+2. Information for the inheritance of features from parents to the next generation is present within chromosomes, in the form of DNA.

-3. The DNA is information source for making proteins, which if changes will change the original body design.
+DNA and Chromosome3.
+The DNA is an information source for making proteins, which if changes will change the original body design.

 4. Thus, for reproduction, each organism must first make copies of its DNA, so that the daughter cell produced can have its copy of DNA.